-Houston, Texas’ largest city, is home to 2.1 million people, according to the U.S. Census Bureau.
-That makes it one of the largest cities in the South in terms of both size and population.
+Houston is home to 2.1 million people, according to the U.S. Census Bureau.
+That makes it the most populous city in Texas and fourth in the nation.
 This sprawling metropolis is named after Sam Houston, president of the former Republic of Texas.
 But before you wholeheartedly consider a move to Houston, it would be wise to have a general understanding of the city’s overall cost of living.
 This can help immensely with your long-term financial planning.

 NeighborhoodScout found the homeownership rate in Houston is just 43.3%, meaning more than half of the population are renters.
 This is well below the Texas average of 60.7%.
 Houston home prices are on the rise too, as data shows a 123.94% appreciation rate from 2000 to 2018, which is one of the better rates across the country.